 - Life is about to get crazy.

 Between the baking, shopping, eating, wrapping, and decorating things can get a little chaotic.
 My saving grace?
 Super easy foolproof meals.
 Preferably ones that make great leftovers.
-Currently my go-to recipe is this Crustless Quiche with Spinach, Sausage, and Sundried Tomatoes.
+Currently my go-to recipe is this Crustless Spinach Tomato Quiche.
 It’s a breeze to whip up!
 And it’s loaded with so many yummy ingredients.
 The leftovers are perfect for breakfast, lunch, or dinner.

 What more could you want in a recipe?!